BedrockStreaming/RedisBundle/UPGRADING.md

 ## Upgrading to 3.0.0

  - Option `compress` no longer available
- - cache type only means you should have a namespace
+ - rename namespace option to prefix
- - multi mode (exec command on each server) is no longuer available
+ - multi mode (exec command on each server) is no longuer available, use master / slave option (see README)
  - internal services are named via the m6web_redis pattern
  - configuration root node is m6web_redis